 Sometimes, it can be very helpful to simply head down to the stacks (Physics books are on the 3rd floor) and browse the shelves where books on your topic are.

-Library of Congress Subject Headings are the words and phrases that you will use to do a subject search in Catalyst (as opposed to a keyword search, where you may use any words you like).
+Library of Congress Subject Headings are the words and phrases that you will use to do a subject search for books in Catalyst (as opposed to a keyword search, where you may use any words you like).
 Although Physics is a Library of Congress Subject Heading, you will probably get better results if you are more specific.
 If you are interested in thermodynamics for instance, use the subject heading Thermodynamics.
 Be aware that some words and phrases that may seem very natural to you will not be Library of Congress Subject Headings.
 Note also that, in general, the articles listed in Catalyst do not use Library of Congress Subject Headings, so it is best to use them when looking exclusively for books.

 Typically, the best way to find relevant subject headings is to begin with a general keyword search on your topic.
 Once you find an appropriate source in your search results, examine the subject headings assigned to it.
 You may then click on a subject heading to perform a search in Catalyst for other sources which have been assigned the same heading.
 If you cannot find a source using a keyword search, ask a librarian for help.

 A database of reference sources (encyclopedias, dictionaries, etc).
 This search box searches all the online reference encyclopidias in the database.
 Make sure you pay attention to the bibliographies in the entries, too!